2DGD-F0TH/2DGD_F0TH/chapters/016_Developing_Game_Mechanics.md

 ### Bullets

-When it comes to this kind of game, it is vital that the enemy bullets are **well visible**, this usually means that their color is brighter and has a lot of contrast with the background and the sprites on screen.
+When it comes to this kind of game, it is vital that the enemy bullets are **well visible** (as stated in the [shooters section](#gd_shooters) in the "game design" chapter), this usually means that their color is brighter and has a lot of contrast with the background and the sprites on screen.

 ![Example of how to better "highlight" bullets](./images/developing_mechanics/bh_highlight_bullets.png){width=50%}